VCAT’s role in land use planning

 Costs are more likely to be awarded in an enforcement case than in other planning matters.

-It is a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). to use or develop land in contravention of, or failing to comply with, a planning scheme, permit, or a section 173 agreement (s 126).
-Other criminal Legal responsibility, enforced by civil or criminal courts. provisions apply to company officers (ss 9, 128).
+It is a criminal offence to use or develop land in contravention of, or failing to comply with, a planning scheme, permit, or a section 173 agreement (s 126 PE Act).
+Other criminal liability provisions apply to company officers (s 128 PE Act).
 Infringement provisions can be used by authorised officers (usually council officers) to enforce matters under section 126 of the PE Act.

 Cancellation and amendment

-- a substantial failure to comply with the conditions of the permit;
+- any substantial failure to comply with the conditions of the permit;

-- a mistake in relation to the granting of the permit;
+- any material mistake in relation to the grant of the permit;

-- a change in circumstances that occurred after the permit was granted;
+- any material change in circumstances that has occurred since the grant of the permit;

 - a failure to give notice in accordance with the PE Act;

-VCAT can cancel or amend a permit at the request of the responsible authority, An authority or government department to which a planning permit must be referred for advice before it is granted., the owner or occupier of the land, any person who is entitled to use or develop the land, or a person who objected or would have been entitled to object, in certain circumstances (ss 87(3)–94).
+VCAT can cancel or amend a permit at the request of the responsible authority, the referral authority, a person under section 89, the owner or occupier of the land, any person who is entitled to use or develop the land, or a person who objected or would have been entitled to object, in certain circumstances (s 87(3) PE Act).
+VCAT cannot cancel or amend a permit granted by the Governor-in-Council under section 95) (s 87(5) PE Act).
+There are limits on VCAT’s power to cancel or amend a permit (see s 88 PE Ac).

 VCAT can order that no development occur, other than that specified in an order, while the matter is being heard.
-Before making an order, VCAT must consider whether an applicant should give an undertaking as to A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. (s 93).
-Applicants may be liable to pay the developer compensation for losses suffered as a result of a Exclusion of a student from school for a stated period as a disciplinary measure (a less severe punishment than expulsion). of the development that proves unjustified (s 94).
+Before making an order, VCAT must consider whether an applicant should give an undertaking as to damages (s 93 PE Act).
+Applicants may be liable to pay the developer compensation for losses suffered as a result of a suspension of the development that proves unjustified (s 94 PE Ac).
 VCAT can also make cost orders.

-If you are seeking a permit cancellation or A change made to a legal document or Act of parliament., get advice from a lawyer or planner.
+If you are seeking a permit cancellation or amendment, get advice from a lawyer or planner.

 Combined permit and amendment process